Gaojingtong/gaojingtong.github.io/index.md

 - Outstanding Academic Performance Award (OAPA-CityU)

 ## News
-- **2024.07:** Our multiscenario recommendation framework [HierRec](https://arxiv.org/abs/2309.02061) has been deployed in related services of Huawei.
+- **2024.07:** Our multiscenario recommendation framework [HierRec](https://arxiv.org/abs/2309.02061) has been accepted by CIKM2024 and deployed in related services of Huawei.
 Welcome to cite it.
 - **2024.03:** I work as a PC member of CIKM 2024.
 - **2024.02:** I work as a reviewer of KDD 2024.
 - **2024.02:** I work as a reviewer of TKDD.